Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 68.5-point total in three of seven games this season.
+- Western Kentucky has combined with its opponents to put up more than 68 points in three of seven games this season.

-- Middle Tennessee's games have gone over 68.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 70.8, is 2.3 points above Saturday's over/under.
+- The combined points per game average of the two teams, 70.8, is 2.8 points more than Saturday's over/under.

-- This contest's total is 11.6 points above the 56.9 these two squads combine to surrender per game this season.

-- The average total in Hilltoppers games this season is 66.9, 1.6 points fewer than Saturday's total of 68.5 .
+- The 56.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 68 total in this contest.

 Western Kentucky Stats and Trends

-- In Western Kentucky's eight games this season, it has four wins against the spread.

-- This season, the Hilltoppers have one against the spread win in two games as a favorite of 15 points or more.
+- This season, the Hilltoppers have one ATS win in two games as a favorite of 14.5 points or more.

 - Western Kentucky has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).